turingschool/curriculum/source/projects/night_writer.markdown

 The `0` represents a raised dot.
 The period is an unraised space.
 The above code reads "hello world" in normal text.
 You can experiment with [converting other words](http://www.euroblind.org/resources/braille-converter/) yourself and share some samples with your classmates.

-Let's also constrain our Braille files to eighty characters wide.
+Let's also constrain our Braille files to 80 braille characters (160 dots) wide.

 ## Learning Goals / Areas of Focus